While it’s annoying, it’s not “double taxation,” and there is a logical explanation for why Iowa makes you claim federal refunds as taxable income.

 In tax terminology, the phrase “tax benefit rule” refers to whether or not a refund or recovery received in a future year is taxable.
 For example, whether or not a state income tax refund is taxable on your federal return depends on the “tax benefit rule.”

 When a taxpayer receives a refund of state income taxes, and the taxpayer took a deduction on their federal tax return, and some of the payments made to the state were estimated payments that may have been made in a different calendar year … well, it can require some math to determine the taxable refund and the deductible portion of the estimated payment.

 Some people in same-sex marriages received an unpleasant surprise on their 2014 tax returns, because of changes in paycheck withholdings.

 For the average taxpayer, there are few if any gray areas to push on a tax return.

 How non-residents or part-year residents report federal refunds on their Iowa tax return.

-In Part 2 of this series, I want to explain more about the tax calculation and how getting a tax refund doesn’t necessarily mean you “didn’t owe taxes.”
-In Part 1, I explained the tax calculation: This is highly simplified but I think it covers the basics well enough.
-Here’s how the tax calculation works: […]
+NOTE: I wrote this post in 2014, so be aware of its age. —– In Part 2 of this series, I want to explain more about the tax calculation and how getting a tax refund doesn’t necessarily mean you “didn’t owe taxes.”
+In Part 1, I explained the tax calculation: This is highly simplified but […]

-Let’s talk about tax refunds.
+NOTE: I write this post in 2014, so be aware of its age. —– Let’s talk about tax refunds.
 No, I’m not going to opine on whether getting a tax refund is a good thing or a bad thing (though that’s a good idea for a future blog post).
-Instead I want to explain how tax refunds work, and how it’s not always accurate to say you “didn’t owe […]
+Instead I want to explain how […]

-Residents of Iowa are taxed on their federal tax refunds.
-This is a primary complaint I hear from clients, especially people who have moved here from other states that don’t engage in this practice.
-The full amount of the federal refund is not always taxable.
-In true Iowa tax fashion, you must perform recalculations.
-Yay! […]
+NOTE: I wrote this post in 2012, so be aware of its age.
+However, the bones of this post are still valid. —– Residents of Iowa are taxed on their federal tax refunds.
+This is a primary complaint I hear from clients, especially people who have moved here from other states that don’t engage in this […]